scijava/jgo/README.md

   -v          : verbose mode flag
   -u          : update/regenerate cached environment
-  -U          : force update from remote Maven repositories (implies -u) -m          : use endpoints for dependency management (see "Details" below)
+  -U          : force update from remote Maven repositories (implies -u) -m          : use endpoints for dependency management (see "Pitfalls" below)
   <jvm-args>  : any list of arguments to the JVM
   <endpoint>  : the artifact(s) + main class to execute
   <main-args> : any list of arguments to the main class